The G168 VAWT

 During this testing period, UL (Underwriters Laboratories) will install strain gauges on the G168 and produce third-party validated data that will be used to certify WHI's Design Evaluation and its underlying aeroelastic model.
 After this has been completed, the G168 would be one of the few, if not the only, VAWT to meet full IEC 61400 certification requirements.

 WHI’s G168 is a straight-bladed VAWT, which has evolved from earlier versions and modern aerodynamic modeling.
-It has three aluminum blades, each 14 m long, and three sets of horizontal arms with a diameter of 12 m. which brings its rotor-swept area to 168 square meters before the blade tip fairings have been added.
+It has three aluminum blades, each 14 m (46 ft) long, and three sets of horizontal arms with a diameter of 12 m (39 ft). which brings its rotor-swept area to 168 square meters (1808 square ft) before the blade tip fairings have been added.

-The G168 VAWT is cantilevered from the ground through two sets of radial thrust bearings and one set of axial load bearings, resulting in a blade tip height of 18.26 m with a standard tower.
+The G168 VAWT is cantilevered from the ground through two sets of radial thrust bearings and one set of axial load bearings, resulting in a blade tip height of 18.26 m (59.9 ft) with a basic 4 meter tower.
 The rotor turns a direct drive synchronous generator in conjunction with a power converter that allows variable speed operation.
 It has a dual, fail-safe braking system that uses a resistor and pair of spring-loaded caliper brakes.

 The G168 prototype (v1.0) was field-tested in Denmark at the national Nordic Folkecenter for Renewable Energy.
 Using strain gauges and other instrumentation, critical data was secured to validate the aeroeleastic modeling used to perfect the G168 v1.1.